A MAGIC Tour of Mitchelville

 Mitchelville AR-MR-VR Multi-modal Apps

-The prototype will also include a web site that features portals to 360 web pages of our AR tour experiences, as well as additional educational content and mini-documentaries:
+The designs initially included a web site that featured links to 360 renders of the AR prototype scenes, as well as additional educational content and mini-documentaries:

 Mitchelville AR Tour Web Design 2020